This guide will walk you through the installation and setup of the Dynamic Update Client (DUC) on a computer running

 - /usr/local/bin/noip2 -C (dash capital C, this will create the default config file)

 You will then be prompted for your username and password for No-IP, as well as which hostnames you wish to update.
 Be careful, one of the questions is “Do you wish to update ALL hosts”.
-If answered incorrectly this could effect hostnames in your account that are pointing at other locations.
+If answered incorrectly this could affect hostnames in your account that are pointing at other locations.

-Now the client is installed and configured, you just need to launch it.
+Now that the client is installed and configured, you just need to launch it.
 Simply issue this final command to launch the client in the background:

 Read the README file in the no-ip-2.1.9 folder for instructions on how to make the client run at startup.
 This varies depending on what Linux distribution you are running.